Jelenia Góra: Landmarks

-The Feast of the Holy Cross Church was erected as a proof of the grace of the Catholic Emperor of Austria for the Silesian evangelicals.
+The Exaltation of the Holy Cross Church was erected as a proof of the grace of the Catholic Emperor of Austria for the Silesian evangelicals.
 Under the arrangement concluded in Altranstadt after a religious war they were granted the right to build six churches in Silesia which at that time was under Austrian rule.
 The design of the temple was prepared by the architect, Martin Frantz of Tallinn.
 The construction works lasted nine years (1709–1718) and the newly built church was deceptively similar to its prototype – St. Catherine's Church in Stockholm (the work of the same designer).
 The structure was erected on the plan of a cross and topped with a dome.
 The interior was equipped with a three-storey matronea which can accommodate more than two thousand members of the congregation.
 The railings were adorned with citations and paintings displaying scenes from the Old and New Testament.
 The altar together with the organ front placed over it make up an extended, beautifully adorned architectural form.

 The town hall is the central point of the market square.
 The building was erected between 1744 and 1749.
 The entire square is surrounded by Baroque tenement houses with arcades, which originally used to serve the merchants to sell their goods.
 At the beginning of the 20th century, the tenement houses near the City Hall were bought and adjoined to the town hall (the so-called "Seven-Houses").
 Right next to the town hall there is a fountain with a sculpture of Neptune – god of the seas.
 The sculpture is to commemorate old trade relations with overseas lands.

 The Schaffgotsch family ruling vast lands around Karkonosze settled in Cieplice in 1675.
 Their previous seat was Chojnik Castle, burned down due to lightning strike.
 Their Schaffgotsch Palace's greatest ornament are the two semi-circular finished porticos with richly ornamented cartouches carrying the family crest of the owners.
 The interiors boasts early classicistic fittings.
-The palace currently houses a branch of the Wrocław University of Technology.
+Since 1975, the palace has been housing a branch of the Wrocław University of Technology.

 Jelenia Góra trams – Tram communication operated in Jelenia Góra in the years 1897–1969.
 Today there isn't much left of it – fragments of the tram line and a plaque can be found near town hall.
 One of the old tram carriages can be found by the north entrance to the town hall and serves as a souvenir kiosk (the other two trams are placed in front of the tram depot, in Wolności Street and at the bus terminal in Podgórzyn).